 When the windrower console receives a wake-up signal, the console awakens from sleep mode and closes the battery disconnect relay.
-The Harvest Performance Tracker (HPT) goes into a boot-up sequence that takes approximately 40 seconds.
+The Harvest Performance Tracker (HPT) enters a boot-up sequence which takes approximately 40 seconds.
 The following items trigger a wake-up signal for the console:

 - Key switch ignition or accessory positions

 - Cab door switch

 - Horn button

 - Hazards button

 - Field lights button

 - Clearance lights button

 - Road lights button

 - High beam button

-- 1. Before starting the engine, ensure that engine exhaust pipe (A) is not covered or obstructed.